With summertime commencing, the warm weather brings about some of the peskiest annoyances of summer.

 6. A Mosquito Dies After It Bites You

-This misconception likely comes from the fact that some bees die after biting humans.
+This misconception likely comes from the fact that some bees die after stinging humans.

 Mosquitoes, on the other hand, do not die after interacting with human skin.
 In fact, most mosquitoes bite quite a few times rather than just once.

-If a female mosquito finds enough nutrients and avoids being smacked, they can actually live up to three weeks having bit numerous victims.
+If a female mosquito finds enough nutrients and avoids being smacked, it can actually live up to three weeks having bit numerous victims.

 7. Mosquitoes Are Everywhere

 While mosquitoes have been discovered in many places, there are still areas on earth in which they have not been reported.

 Antarctica, for example, has yet to witness a mosquito on record.